 According to recent reports, young South Korean doctors are still on strike, which has resulted in a backlog of surgeries and postponed medical procedures.
 Patients in need of urgent care are being seriously affected by this ongoing standoff.

 In a unique move, the South Korean government has announced its plan to send military doctors to hospitals to mitigate the impact of the strike.
-This decision has sparked further debate, as it raises concerns about the role of the military in civilian healthcare.
+This decision has sparked further debate, as it raises concerns regarding the role of the military in civilian healthcare.

 The strike by doctors in South Korea has reached a critical juncture, with authorities giving them an ultimatum to end the strike or face prosecution.
 This ultimatum has only intensified the resolve of the striking doctors, who argue that their demands are legitimate and necessary for the improvement of healthcare services in the country.